SWE-IF: Aligning Code Evaluation with Human Preference: Related Work

 \section{Related Work}

 \paragraph{Instruction Following.} Research in general instruction following focuses on stress-testing models with synthetic constraints (e.g., forced word repetition) and evaluates with either deterministic checkers~\citep{ifeval, vff, ifbench} or LLM-as-a-judge~\citep{followbench, infobench}.
 A prevailing trend leverages large-scale, verifiable instructions to boost capabilities via post-training, such as SFT and RL~\citep{vff, ifbench}.
 In contrast, instructions in the coding domain are tied to practical software development, concerning aspects such as logic patterns, coding style, and library usage.
 Prior work is sparse, and existing benchmarks for such code instructions lack verifiability.
 They typically compare to ground truth with DiffBLEU~\citep{nofuneval} or use LLM and human judgment~\citep{codeif}, which is unreliable and hard to scale.
-To bridge this gap, our work introduces a taxonomy of verifiable code instructions, each paired with a binary verifier, enabling scalable evaluation and training.
+To bridge this gap, we introduce a taxonomy of verifiable code instructions, each paired with a verifier, enabling scalable evaluation and training.

 \paragraph{Code Evaluation.} Functional correctness dominates code evaluation: the generated code is run against unit tests, from snippet-level functions~\citep{humaneval, mbpp, apps, classeval, ds1000, evalplus, livecodebench, bigcodebench, livecodebench_pro} to repository-level tasks~\citep{swebench, swebench_verified, swt_bench, swebench_multimodal, commit0, swebench_multi_language, swebench_live}.
 Research on non-functional requirements is a relatively small branch of research, covering aspects like adherence to task-oriented instructions~\citep{codeif}, runtime efficiency, maintainability, and security~\citep{nofuneval}.
 We move beyond evaluating these aspects in isolation.
-On top of \textsc{Vibe Checker} testbed, we systematically analyze the trade-off between functional correctness and instruction following, and provide evidence that human preference reflects a composite of both dimensions.
-This work aims to align the code evaluation with the real-world user preferences.
+On top of \textsc{SWE-IF} testbed, we systematically analyze the trade-off between functional correctness and instruction following, and provide evidence that human preference reflects a composite of both dimensions.